Delirio Exquisito is a popular Mexican-Asian fusion restaurant in Medellín with some very creative food with excellent presentation.

 Note three of the photos in the above photo are courtesy of Delirio Exquisito.

-Delirio Exquisito is a Mexican-Oriental fusion restaurant with many creative food options on the menu including:
+Delirio Exquisito is a Mexican-Asian fusion restaurant with many creative food options on the menu including:

 - Quesadillas Delirio – toasted flour tortillas triangles in fusion of salmon and shrimp sautéed with vegetables in curry sauce – 24,900 pesos.